Fareham (constituency)

 Fareham was a constituency in Hampshire represented in the House of Commons of the UK Parliament.
 It existed from 1885 to 1950 and again from 1974 to 2024.
-Its final Member of Parliament (MP) was Suella Braverman of the Conservative Party, first elected in 2015, who served as Home Secretary in 20222023.
+Its final Member of Parliament (MP) was Suella Braverman of the Conservative Party, first elected in 2015 (under her maiden name of Suella Fernandes), who served as Home Secretary in 20222023.

-Following the 2023 Periodic Review of Westminster constituencies, the constituency was abolished at the 2024 general election: the majority, comprising Fareham and Portchester, was incorporated into the new constituency of Fareham and Waterlooville (which Barverman contested and won), with the remainder, comprising the villages of Locks Heath, Park Gate, Sarisbury, Titchfield and Warsash, forming part of the newly created constituency of Hamble Valley.
+Following the 2023 Periodic Review of Westminster constituencies, the constituency was abolished at the 2024 general election: the majority, comprising Fareham and Portchester, was incorporated into the new constituency of Fareham and Waterlooville (which Braverman contested and won), with the remainder, comprising the villages of Locks Heath, Park Gate, Sarisbury, Titchfield and Warsash, forming part of the newly created constituency of Hamble Valley.

 Constituency profile

 The largest town is Fareham, and other communities include Portchester, Locks Heath, Warsash and Titchfield.
 There are many commuters to Southampton and Portsmouth.
 The Royal Navy and Merchant Navy have training facilities.
 Residents are wealthier than the UK average.